need4swede/wiki-go/data/documents/library/shortcuts/document.md

 ### From a Browse Picker

-When browsing by genre, studio, network, or person, long-press any of the picker cards to pin that browse view as a shortcut.
+When browsing by genre, studio, network, or person, long-press any of the picker cards to pin that browse view.
 For studios and networks, Neptune normalizes the name so the pin matches its TMDB equivalent when possible.

-## Timestamp Shortcuts
+## Timestamp Pins

-A timestamp shortcut captures the exact moment you're watching: position plus a thumbnail of the current frame.
+A timestamp pin captures the exact moment you're watching: position plus a thumbnail of the current frame.

 ### Creating One